MUSEUM

 More info on free tickets:

-Free admission for Friends of the mahJ, disabled visitors and their companions, jobseekers, social security recipients, holders of the education pass, ICOM and Culture cards, students of art, history, religious studies, visual artists, guide-lecturers, journalists...
-Free admission to the permanent collection on the 1st Saturday of the month from October to June, and free guided tours at 3pm without reservation.
+Free admission for Friends of the mahJ, under-18s, visitors with disabilities and accompanying adults, jobseekers, social security recipients, holders of education passes, ICOM and Culture cards, students of art, history, religious studies, visual artists, guide-lecturers, journalists...

 More info on guided tours: